IyesGames/minewars/doc/src/tech/dataformat-player.md

    - (sent after an Ownership Update giving us ownership over the tiles)
  - The player has had their mines captured by another player
    - (sent after an Ownership Update giving another player ownership over tiles that used to be ours)
- - In the spectator view, for all these situations (spectator has no inventory)

 Note that this message is sensitive to ordering; its semantics may depend on a previous Ownership Update message sent during the same game update.